 In any type of personal injury claim, you have to prove that someone else behaved negligently or intentionally in causing the accident that lead to your injuries.
 The other parties must have had a duty of care toward you and breached that duty.
 That breach must have been what caused the accident that harmed you.
 You and your attorney will need proof that the other parties are at fault for your being hurt and therefore, are financially responsible for damages related to your injuries.

 Whether you were hurt in an auto accident, work incident, or a slip and fall at a business, it may be difficult to prove your situation.
-However, the lawyers of Staver Law Group understand how crucial it is to build a strong case and demonstrate your need to recover.
+However, the attorneys of Staver Accident Injury Lawyers, P.C. understand how crucial it is to build a strong case and demonstrate your need to recover.
 We aren’t intimidated by complicated or tough cases.
 We understand Illinois personal injury law and how insurance companies work.
 We are confident in negotiating a beneficial settlement or proving your damages to a jury.